 Once you’ve found a good substitute yarn, with the same weight and the same or similar composition, you need to knit a gauge swatch.
 All patterns will tell you the gauge you need to achieve in order to knit the pattern successfully.

-Knitters may be able to get away with not swatching before they begin knitting.
+Knitters may sometimes be able to get away with not swatching before they begin knitting.
 However, when you’re substituting a yarn, it becomes essential that you do your swatching homework.

 That’s especially true if you’re knitting something that must achieve a certain fit.